cblevins/sp25-data/_modules/github-intro.md

 - Click the "Sync fork" button near the top
 - ⚠️ ⚠️ ⚠️ Do NOT click `Discard changes` - this will delete all of your own material, homework, etc. You _can_ undo this, but you'd rather not.
 - Click "Update branch"
-- Remember: this has only updated your forked Github repository that lives on Github's servers, NOT your the local version on your computer.
-To make sure those updates get down to your computer, you'll need to open Github Desktop and click the "Push origin" button.
+- Remember: this has only updated your **forked Github repository** that lives on Github's servers, NOT the local version **on your computer**.
+To make sure those updates get down to your computer, you'll need to open Github Desktop and click the `Fetch origin` button.